kshitizranjan15/Kshitiz_lang-extention/README.md

 # Kshitiz_lang_extention
-### language extention:- .ksh
+### language extension:- .ksh
 ![](https://img.shields.io/badge/Language-Typescript-green)
 ![](https://img.shields.io/badge/Tools-VscodeDevelopmentKit-red)
 ![](https://img.shields.io/badge/Project-VsCodeLanguageSupport-blue)
 ## kshitiz-lang README
 In this file i will say how to use this kshitiz-lang extention and i made this extention for what purpose.

-## what is this extention and why it is made?
+## what is this extension and why it is made?
 This is vs code language extention and i made this extention for two purposes which i got in task 1 and task 2. i.e.
 1.Bracket Color Matching
 2.Instellisense for core slots.

-## what we have to do before running this extention.
+## what we have to do before running this extension.
 Before Running This extention we have to install extentions of Bracket Pair Colorizer[Installation Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter. ext install CoenraadS.bracket-pair-colorizer]